Single band VLBI absolute astrometry: VLBI dataset used for trials

 \section{VLBI dataset used for trials}

-I used a dataset of 263 twenty four hour experiments at Very Large Baseline Array (VLBA) network since April 1998 though May 2021.
-All these data are publicly available at NRAO archive\footnote{\web{https://data.nrao.edu}}.
+The primary dataset used for analysis is 263 twenty four hour experiments at the Very Large Baseline Array (VLBA) network since April 1998 through May 2021.
+All these data are publicly available at US National Radio Astronomy Observatory (NRAO) archive\footnote{\web{https://data.nrao.edu}}.
 The dataset consists of observing sessions under regular VLBI geodesy program RDV \citep{r:rdv}, astrometric VCS-II program \citep{r:vcs-ii}, its follow-ups VCS-III and VCS-IV, and geodetic CONT17 campaign \citep{r:beh22}.
 The motivation of this choice is to have a long history of observations, a homogeneous network, and both short and long baselines.
 VLBI absolute astrometry programs at declinations above $-40^\circ$ are almost exclusively run with VLBA.
 Therefore, conclusions made from processing trial runs at the VLBA can be propagated directly to the past and future astrometry programs at that network.